G8TIC/radar/TELEMETRY.md

 ### Performance metrics

-Client protocol, number of times connected/disconnected/failed from the BEAST or AVR feed (dump1090 or readsb).
+Client protocol (BEAST or AVR), number of times we have connected, disconnected or had a connection failed or socket fail from the dump1090 or readsb.

 Counts of bytes read, good and bad frames and packets per second.